Contemporary fantasy with romantic elements

 “They didn’t.
 I’m Jake.”

 “Right.
 And I’m Lara Croft.”
-Not even her Halloween costume could turn her into the sexy heroine.
+Not even her Halloween costume could turn Jody into the sexy heroine.

 Oh boy.
 “Let’s not get carried away, shall we?
-It’s temporary.”
+This is only temporary.”

 “Don’t tell me you’ve read the series.”
 All that and a reader to boot.